 You want to analyze the critical path for each phase in addition to the overall project.
 Each individual project contains a critical path.
 Consolidating multiple projects into one master project makes it easy to see the overall picture as multiple critical paths in the master project while retaining separate critical paths for each subproject.

-Work with subprojects in a master project
+Work with subprojects within a master project

 How resources are affected when you combine files

-After you consolidate files into a master project file, the resources for both files remain separate, just as the tasks in a subproject remain in the subproject.
+After you consolidate files into a master project file, the resources for both files remain separate, just as the tasks in a subproject remain within the subproject.
 You can change resource information in the master project and the changes will be replicated in the subproject's source file.
 You can view all resources in the master project and subprojects together in the Resource Sheet view, but you can't assign a resource to any project other than the subproject it came from.